Raspberry Whipped Cream Cake Jars

 How to Make Cake Jars

 You can use any kind of jar you have to make a cake jar.
 I usually use an 8-ounce glass jar as that's a good size.
-But you can also use a mason jar.
+But you can also use a mason jar for larger cake jars.
 And you can even use glasses!
 Which is what I've used today, as it was literally all I had, haha.

 I like using the glass jars or mason jars if I am going to store these, as they have lids.
 And they will keep for a few days in the fridge, so it’s much better if they have a lid for storing.
 So, if you plan to store these for a couple days I'd recommend having a jar with a lid.